Spanish Level 2, Activity 10: Las Celebraciones y Citas / Celebrations and Dates (Online)

 Hola, ¿cómo están?
 Estoy ____.
 Vamos a empezar el lab de hoy con los can-do statements.

 En España y otros países hispanohablantes, la gente come doce uvas cuando el año nuevo empieza.
-Una campana suena doce veces y, con cada sonido, la gente se come una uva.
+Una campana suena doce veces y, con cada sonido, la gente come una uva.
 Es una tradición que la gente hace para recibir doce meses de buena suerte en el año nuevo.

 Main Activity